Hebrew name: Names of Aramaic origin

-Scholars of a century ago speculated that Judæo-Aramaic was the vernacular language of Israel at the time of Jesus.
-Archaeology is calling that into question.
-Aramaic does survive on a minority of first-century funeral inscriptions, and it was also the language used to write parts of the Book of Daniel, the Book of Ezra, and the entire Jewish Babylonian Talmud.
+Aramaic was a major vernacular language of Israel at the time of Jesus, though it was not the only language spoken in the region.
+Aramaic was also the language used to write parts of the Book of Daniel, the Book of Ezra, and the entire Jewish Babylonian Talmud.
 Aramaic remained the lingua franca of the Middle East until the time of Islam.